Sashamxz/aws_click/README.md

 #### Errors that may appear when working with instances:
 _________________________________________________________________________________________________
 *No EC2 instance found*       : Indicates that there are no EC2 instances available in the account.
 _________________________________________________________________________________________________
 *No EC2 instance ID provided* : Indicates that an EC2 instance ID was not provided.
 _________________________________________________________________________________________________
-*EC2 instance with ID {instance_id} is already running* : Indicates that the specified
+*EC2 instance with ID {instance_id}
-                                                      EC2 instance is already in a running state.
+is already running*           : Indicates that the specified EC2 instance is already in a running state.
 _________________________________________________________________________________________________
-*EC2 instance with ID {instance_id} is already stopped* : Indicates that the specified
+*EC2 instance with ID {instance_id}
-                                                       EC2 instance is already in a stopped state.
+ is already stopped*          : Indicates that the specified EC2 instance is already in a stopped state.
 _________________________________________________________________________________________________
-*User does not have sufficient permissions to start or stop the instance(s)* : Check your permission,
-                                                                    maybe you need access.
+*User does not have sufficient permissions to start or stop the instance(s)*   : Check your permissions maybe you need access.
 _________________________________________________________________________________________________
-*No instances available for starting/stipping* :  All instance already is started/stopped.
+*No instances available for starting/stipping*  :  All instance is already  started/stopped.